LiDAR-based 3D Change Detection at City Scale: Data Capture and 3D City Map Construction

-This section specifies the acquisition and mapping workflow that yields the 2025 Subiaco reference used throughout.
-It covers survey design and sensor configuration, logging and georeferencing, packet deskewing and density standardization, intra and inter sequence alignment with loop closures and GNSS priors, and the final fusion and height normalization that produce a single globally referenced point cloud at uniform resolution.
+This section specifies the data acquisition and mapping workflow to generate the 3D map of the city of Subiaco in Western Australia.
+We refer to it as the 2025 Subiaco map for short.
+This section covers survey design (see Fig~\ref{fig:subi-routes}) and sensor configuration, logging and georeferencing, packet deskewing and density standardization, intra and inter sequence alignment with loop closures and GNSS priors, and the final fusion and height normalization to produce a single globally referenced point cloud at uniform resolution.
 The goal is to make explicit the data fidelity and coordinate frame assumptions required by the downstream registration, segmentation, and change analysis stages.